elijah-olejnik/note_manager/README.md

     is today - program tells about it.
 Two date formats is acceptable for the user input.
 #### multiple_notes.py
     This script is a modified version of final.py from the first grade.
-It can add, display and save multiple notes to JSON file (for the next task)
+It can add, display and delete notes from list.
+Also, it can save notes to JSON file (this feature is disabled by default with commenting)
 #### delete_note.py
-    in process...
+    The program loads pre-saved notes from notes.json and asks the user to delete one or multiple notes by the keyword (it can be a username or a note title)